 - heart failure

-Seek immediate medical attention if you experience loss of appetite and nausea accompanied by chest pain, blurred vision, sweating, and confusion.
+Seek medical attention immediately if you experience loss of appetite and nausea accompanied by chest pain, blurred vision, weakness, loss of sensation in your body, or confusion.
 These symptoms could indicate a heart attack or stroke.

-You should also seek medical help if your loss of appetite and nausea are accompanied by:
+You should also seek immediate medical help if your loss of appetite and nausea are accompanied by:

-- dehydration symptoms (such as low urine output, increased thirst, and dizziness)
+- symptoms of dehydration, such as low urine output, dry mouth, increased thirst, lethargy, and dizziness

 - the inability to eat or drink for more than 12 hours